 I am an avid DXer.
-Outside of DXing, I am obsessed with traveling and music.
-I have lived in Woodbridge, Virginia (USA) all of my life, and have enjoyed DXing in this location for 18 years.
+Outside of DXing, I am also into traveling and music.
+I’ve lived in Woodbridge, Virginia (USA) all of my life, and have DXed in this location for almost 20 years.

 Becoming a DXer

 In 2000, I didn’t know of many DXing resources easily available online, except for DXFM and Radio-Locator.
-I read about tropo before, but knew nothing of E-skip when I successfully logged my first Es signal, 96.9 KNID Enid, OK at 1135 miles on 6/16/00, FM log number 62 on my boombox radio.
+I read about tropo before, but knew nothing of E-skip when I successfully logged my first Es signal, 96.9 KNID Enid, OK at 1135 miles on 6/16/00, FM log number 62.